Grenfell Tower Inquiry Phase 2: Module 4: Councillors cross examined

 In the week beginning 17 May the Conservative councillors with responsibility for housing at RBKC gave evidence and were cross-examined.
 Rock Feilding-Mellen, (deputy-leader) the councillor in charge of the Grenfell Tower refurbishment, was informed of plans to save money by swapping zinc cladding for aluminium in 2014 but told police he only knew about it after the June 2017 fire.
 He has since resigned.
 He was told in an appendix to an email, where the main focus had been on deciding the colour of the cladding panels.
 He said he didn't register the change, and “didn't know the difference between aluminium and zinc”.
 He had no training or expertise in housing or fire safety.
 He said he relied on the expertise of others.
-He believed the regeneration of council estates but saw his role to question budget overruns.
+He believed in the regeneration of council estates but saw his role to question budget overruns.
 When the refurbishment was first discussed, he questioned it as a 2009 strategic report had recommended Grenfell be demolished.

 Nicholas Paget-Brown (leader) had not verified whether the TMO executives, whom he thought of as housing professionals with appropriate CVs, knew enough about cladding a high rise to be able to hold their contractors to account.
 He was “surprised” that no one told him that a notice of deficiency was issued by the London Fire and Emergency Authority on Grenfell Tower in November 2016 after issues such as with non-functioning self-closing doors.
 The £10.3 million Grenfell Tower revamp was the biggest capital refurbishment project for a single property the TMO had managed by early 2013, and the first over-cladding project for a high-rise block.